aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/chain_status.md

 ## Function `is_genesis`

-Helper function to determine if Aptos is in genesis state.
+Helper function to determine if Supra is in genesis state.

 <pre><code>#[view]